 The Best Christmas Towns in America You Should Visit at Least Once

-From lighting festivals to giant trees, these Christmas towns really get into the holiday spirit.
-Experience the best the season has to offer, from coast to coast!
+From lighting festivals to giant trees, these are the best Christmas towns in the USA to really get you into the holiday spirit

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.